pscoppock/scifairjudge/README.md

+# Science Fair Judge

-Drafting a science fair judging app.
+Drafting a science fair judging app

 Judges cast votes for projects.
-Each vote pertains to a particular aspect of project.
+Each vote pertains to a particular aspect of project, rate with comments.
-    rating with comments.

 Votes have foreign keys for project, judge

+## Classes
++ Judge
++ Project
-Classes: Judge, Project, Vote
++ Vote